anjin-viktor/watermark-detection-threshold-selection/README.md

 1) **E_BLIND/D_LC algorithm**, described in *"Cox I. et al. Digital Watermarking and Steganography" – Morgan Kaufmann, 2007.*
 2) **DCT-based watermark**, described in *"Cox I. J. et al. Secure Spread Spectrum Watermarking for Multimedia," IEEE Transactions on Image Processing, 1997, Vol. 6, No. 12, pp. 1673-1687.*
-3) **Another DCT-based watermark**, described in *"Barni M. et al. A DCT-Domain System for Robust Image Watermarking," Signal Processing, 1998, Vol. 66, No. 3, pp. 357-372.*
+3) **DCT-based watermark**, described in *"Barni M. et al. A DCT-Domain System for Robust Image Watermarking," Signal Processing, 1998, Vol. 66, No. 3, pp. 357-372.*

 The source code for these C++ implementations is available in the `watermarks_implementation` directory, along with build instructions in `README.md`.